The King of Fighters Neowave: Gameplay

-With the change of hardware from Neo Geo to Atomiswave, the number of buttons is now increased to five.
-In addition to the standard four attack buttons used in the previous games, a fifth button is now added which is used to activate the Heat Mode.
-Heat Mode will cause the character to blink red and increase their offensive strength, with the side effect being that the character's health will begin to drain.
-The player will return to normal after getting hit by the opponent or by pressing Heat Mode button again to deactivate it, and the player must wait until you lose a round to activate it again.
+The game reverts to the 3-character elimination system from The King of Fighters '94 to The King of Fighters '98.
+It ignores gameplay features from later installments like the "Striker" system from The King of Fighters '99 to The King of Fighters 2001, and the tag team system in The King of Fighters 2003.
+With the change of hardware from Neo Geo to Atomiswave, the number of buttons was increased to five.
+In addition to the standard four attack buttons used in the previous games, a fifth button is now present which activates Heat Mode.
+Heat Mode will cause the character to blink red and provide a strength boost, with the side effect being that the character's health will deplete.
+The player will return to normal after getting hit by the opponent or by pressing the Heat Mode button again to deactivate it.
+The player must wait until a new round to activate Heat Mode again.
 The player cannot use Heat Mode when the life gauge is low.

-The player can select their own playing style similar to KOF '97 and KOF '98, from three different styles, which affects the techniques available to the player and the length of their Power Gauge.
+The player can select from three different playing styles similar to KOF '97 and KOF '98.
+These styles affect the techniques available to the player and the length of their Power Gauge.

 In Super Cancel Mode (SC Mode), the player has a three stock Power Gauge.
-The player can use Super Special Moves (which requires one Power Gauge stock) and MAX Super Special Moves (which requires two).
+The player can perform Super Special Moves (which requires one Power Gauge stock) and MAX Super Special Moves (which requires two).
 With one Power stock, the player can cancel a regular move into a Special or Super Special move, and a regular Special into a Super Special.
-The player can also use one Power stock to cancel a guard into a Knockdown Blow or an Emergency Escape, or do a Quick Emergency Escape during a normal or command move.
+The player can also use one Power stock to cancel a guard into a Knockdown Blow or an Emergency Escape, or perform a Quick Emergency Escape during a normal or command move.

 In Guard Break Mode (GB Mode), the player has a two stock Power Gauge.
 Like in SC Mode, the player can perform Super Special (one stock) and MAX Super Special Moves (two stock).
-The player can parry an opponent's attack using the "Just Defend" technique, guarding against an opponent's attacks at the precise moment it makes contact with the character, allowing the player to follow it up with a counterattack.
-Using one Power stock, the player can guard cancel into an Emergency Escape or do a Quick Emergency Escape.
+The player can parry an opponent's attack using the "Just Defend" technique, guarding against the attack at the precise moment it makes contact with the character, allowing the opportunity for a counterattack.
+Using one Power stock, the player can guard cancel into an Emergency Escape or perform a Quick Emergency Escape.
 The player can also perform a Guard Break attack with one Power stock, which is an unblockable version of a character's Knockdown Attack.

 In MAX2 Mode (M2 Mode), the player has a single stock Power Gauge.
 The player can perform Super Special Moves with one stock, as well as MAX Super Special Moves.
 However, MAX moves can only be performed when the player has 25% or less of their life gauge remaining.
-Additionally, an exclusive MAX2 move can be performed under these conditions as well.
+Additionally, an exclusive MAX2 move can be performed under these conditions.
 In M2 Mode, the player can guard cancel into a Knockdown Attack.